Local vs Remote logging

 - Updating feeds should now be visible

-- To view the feed data click the
+- To view the feed data click on the feed row

-- Multiple feeds can be overlayed on the same graph by checking the boxes on the right hand side
+- Multiple feeds can be overlayed on the same graph by selecting feeds in the right hand side

 - To view daily data see Emoncms > Daily KWh.